Added architectural insights from the new Attention Residuals framework and improved technical analogies for multi-agent memory hierarchies.

 Comparative Paradigms: Shared vs. Distributed Memory

 Shared Memory is defined as a common pool (such as vector stores or databases) for easy information reuse, while Distributed Memory involves local, synchronized states for improved isolation and scalability.
-Choosing the right paradigm: or a hybrid of the two: is a foundational decision for any AI architect.

 Memory Paradigm Comparison